-When it comes to the Internet of Things (IoT) and smart objects, their computational ability is usually driven by microcontrollers or MCUs.
-These are essentially scaled-down computers that operate smart devices by providing processing power, memory, and input/output peripherals.
+When it comes to the Internet of Things (IoT) and smart objects, computational ability is often driven by devices called microcontrollers, or MCUs.
+Essentially scaled-down computers, MCUs operate smart devices by providing processing power, memory, and input/output peripherals.

-	When thinking about microcontrollers in IoT, it’s easiest to look at the IoT technology stack for an embedded device and see its place in this.
+When trying to understand the place microcontrollers occupy in IoT, we’re going to look at an IoT technology stack for an embedded device and how the MCU interacts within it.

 - Communication protocol layer

 The MCU operates at the hardware abstraction layer, acting as a bridge to allow the other two layers to interact, and runs the chosen RTOS/OS that operates the device.

 One common question regarding microcontrollers that’s often heard concerns the difference between MCUs and microprocessors.

 A microprocessor is a single integrated chip that contains a device’s CPU.
 However, it doesn’t contain any RAM or ROM memory, or any other peripherals a device may have.
 The chip instead relies on inputs/outputs (I/Os) to connect to memory and peripherals.

 On the other hand, a microcontroller has the CPU, RAM and ROM, as well as peripherals all embedded onto a single chip, effectively making it a computer itself.

 Now, this heavily embedded chip, of course, has lower performance capabilities than a microprocessor-powered computer, but when it comes to typical IoT devices, such as smart industrial machines, microcontrollers are a much better choice.
 They can provide sufficient computing power while keeping costs, complexity, and energy usage low.

 With hundreds of MCUs on the market, it’s important to understand their common features before deciding on the best MCU for an IoT project.